HypothesisWorks/hypothesis/README.rst

 If you want to talk to people about using Hypothesis, `we have both an IRC channel and a mailing list <https://hypothesis.readthedocs.org/en/latest/community.html>`_.

+If you want to receive occasional updates about Hypothesis, including useful tips and tricks, there's a `TinyLetter mailing list to sign up for them <http://tinyletter.com/DRMacIver/>`_.

 If you want to contribute to Hypothesis, `instructions are here <https://github.com/DRMacIver/hypothesis/blob/master/CONTRIBUTING.rst>`_.

 If you're looking for inspiration for writing your own QuickCheck clone,